uwsbel/low-fidelity-dynamic-models/wheeled_vehicle_models/README.md

 - `CUDA_rt_LIBRARY` - Path to CUDA runtime library.
 Should be automatically filled in.
 Default: `path_to_runtime_library_on_your_machine`

 #### Optional - Sundials
-To use the Sundials integrator, the user must have the Sundials library built and set `USE_SUNDIALS` to `ON`.
+To use the Sundials integrator, you must have the Sundials library built and set `USE_SUNDIALS` to `ON`.
 ##### Building Sundials
 For linux users we provide a build script [here](./build_sundials.sh) which can be used to build Sundials.
 Just run
 ```bash
 bash buildSundials.sh
 ```
 This will create a sundials build directory in the `PATH_TO_REPO/wheeled_vehicle_models/` called `sundials-build`.
 When configuring the CMake options, you will need to set the `SUNDIALS_DIR` to the absolute path of this directory.

+For Windows users, please refer to the official [Sundials' installation instructions](https://computing.llnl.gov/projects/sundials/faq#inst).
+Ensure that you set options BUILD_CVODE and BUILD_CVODES to ON.
 ##### Setting Sundials directory
 Once Sundials is built successfully, `USE_SUNDIALS` is set to `ON` and `c` is hit to configure, the following option will appear
 - `SUNDIALS_DIR` - Here, set the absolute path to the sundials build directory.
 This is the directory in which the `SUNDIALSConfig.cmake` file is found.
+If you used the build script provided above, this path will be `PATH_TO_REPO/wheeled_vehicle_models/sundials-build`.
 Once this path is correctly set, hit `c` to configure.

 ### Generate